The Tonight Show Starring Johnny Carson: Format

 Carson almost never socialized with guests before or after the show; frequent interviewee Orson Welles recalled that Tonight Show employees were astonished when Carson visited Welles's dressing room to say hello before a show.
-Unlike his avuncular counterparts Merv Griffin, Mike Douglas, and Dick Cavett, Carson was a comparatively "cool" host who only laughed when genuinely amused and abruptly cut short monotonous or embarrassingly inept interviewees.
+In contrast to the avuncular mien (Merv Griffin, Mike Douglas) and loquacious erudition (Dick Cavett) evinced by his contemporaries, Carson was a comparatively "cool" host who only laughed when genuinely amused; additionally, it was not uncommon for him to abruptly cut short monotonous or embarrassingly inept interviewees.
 Mort Sahl recalled, "The producer crouches just off camera and holds up a card that says, 'Go to commercial.'
 So Carson goes to a commercial and the whole team rushes up to his desk to discuss what had gone wrong, like a pit stop at Le Mans."
 Actor Robert Blake once compared being interviewed by Carson to "facing the death squad" or "Broadway on opening night."
+Guests who told jokes that offended Carson or disrupted the show risked being blackballed and never being invited back unless a guest was hosting; Kevin Nealon and Howie Mandel both recalled jokes that went awry and had led to them never appearing on Carson-hosted episodes again.
 The publicity value of appearing on The Tonight Show was so great, however, that most guests were willing to subject themselves to the risk.

 Show regulars

 Ed McMahon

 The series' announcer and Carson's sidekick was Ed McMahon, who from the first show would introduce Carson with a drawn-out "Here's Johnny!" (something McMahon was inspired to do by the overemphasized way he had introduced reporter Robert Pierpoint on the NBC Radio Network program Monitor).
-The catchphrase was heard nightly for 30 years, and ranked top of the TV Land poll of U.S. TV catchphrases and quotes in 2006; it has been referenced in all media going from The Shining to Johnny Bravo to a "Weird Al" Yankovic album cut; it was even used for the character Johnny Cage in the video game series Mortal Kombat.
+The catchphrase was heard nightly for 30 years, and ranked top of the TV Land poll of American TV catchphrases and quotes in 2006; it has been referenced in lots of media going from The Shining to Johnny Bravo to a "Weird Al" Yankovic album cut; it was even used for the character Johnny Cage in the video game series Mortal Kombat.

 McMahon, who held the same role in Carson's ABC game show Who Do You Trust? for five years previously, would remain standing to the side as Carson did his monologue, laughing (sometimes obsequiously) at his jokes, then join him at the guest chair when Carson moved to his desk.
 The two would usually interact in a comic spot for a short while before the first guest was introduced.

 McMahon stated in a 1978 profile of Carson in The New Yorker that "the 'Tonight Show' is my staple diet, my meat and potatoes—I'm realistic enough to know that everything else stems from that."
-After a 1965 incident in which he ruined Carson's joke on the air McMahon was careful to, as he said, "never to go where [Carson]'s going."
+After a 1965 incident in which he ruined Carson's joke on the air, McMahon was careful to, as he said, "never to go where [Carson]'s going."
 He wrote in his 1998 autobiography: